Sienci-Labs/Resources/longmill/advanced/lm-adding-a-laser.md

 ## Laser Testing

 There are a couple test commands you can use to verify that all your wiring and firmware changes have gone as expected.
-Please be very cautious and aware when testing your laser. <strong><span style="color: #d22329;">Wear eye protection, specifically laser safety glasses, so they're hugging your face to protect from both direct and indirect laser light</span></strong>, ensure there's clear signage to warn and protect possible onlookers, have some material beneath your laser that won't burn easily for when you power it on, and have your hand over the disable switch for your laser power supply so that you have a hardware switch if anything goes wrong.
+Please be very cautious and aware when testing your laser. **<span style="color: #d22329;">Wear eye protection, specifically laser safety glasses, so they're hugging your face to protect from both direct and indirect laser light</span>**, ensure there's clear signage to warn and protect possible onlookers, have some material beneath your laser that won't burn easily for when you power it on, and have your hand over the disable switch for your laser power supply so that you have a hardware switch if anything goes wrong.

 Test-firing a laser using grbl requires three things: